 Always remember that during your performance review, it’s your performance that’s being discussed and no-one elses.

-Examples of Great Performance Appraisal Answers to Common Questions
+Examples of Great Performance Appraisal Answers to Common Questions in self-appraisal

 Below, we list out six examples of common performance appraisal questions and answers that are strong, well-structured, and help managers get a better understanding of employee contributions.
 Take a look, or jump to a certain question using this list: